-To be a reliable provider of information and quality services to the community and its residents and to work cooperatively with all departments, boards and committees while complying with state and local statutes as well as the Town Home Rule Charter.
+To be a reliable provider of information and quality services to the community and its residents and to work cooperatively with all departments, boards and committees while complying with Federal, State and Local laws as well as the Town Home Rule Charter.
 We are dedicated to the preservation of all the Town of Reading's past, present and future documents and vital records for the benefit of all residents and future generations.
 We respect the right to vote and will assure that all elections are conducted in a fair and open manner providing equal access to all citizens.

 History of the Town Clerk

 The position of Town Clerk has an ancient and honorable history.
 In biblical times town clerks were scribes or scholars, learned men who were among the few people who could read and write.
 Their writings became the historical record of the times.

 The position has since evolved to include many duties now mandated by law, and many others established by tradition in the community.
 Functions of the office vary with the size of the community and whether the Town Clerk is a full or part-time position.